tmtsoftware/csw/docs/src/main/commons/create-component.md

 When the Supervisor actor receives a `Lock` message, it transitions the component to the `Lock` state.
 Upon locking, the Supervisor will only accept the commands received from the component that locked the component and ignore all others.

 In the `Lock` state, messages like `Shutdown` and `Restart` will also be ignored.
 A component must first be unlocked to accept these commands.

 `Lock` messages are constructed with a duration value specified.
 When this duration expires, the component will automatically be unlocked.
-A component can be manually unlocked by sending an `Unlock` message.
+There are two ways component can be unlocked:
+1. Sending `Unlock` message (Note: This message should be sent by same component who has already locked component)
+1. Sending `Unlock` message with admin Prefix i.e. `Prefix("csw.admin")`, this is treated as Admin Unlock command.

 ## CSW Services Injection
 To provide access to CSW Services, they are injected into the `ComponentHandlers` class in the constructor in a `CswContext` object.